isomerpages/moe-punggolsec/_punggolites/Direct School Admission 2026.md

 the students’ aptitudes and strengths, bearing in mind the schools’ academic and non-academic requirements, and the programmes available to develop the area of talent.</p>
-<p>&nbsp;Application for DSA-Sec can be submitted through the online DSA-Sec
+<p>Application for DSA-Sec can be submitted through the online DSA-Sec Portal.
-Portal.
 The application is free-of-charge and will be open from 6 May 2026, 11am to 2 Jun 2026, 4.30pm.
 For more details, please refer to MOE website – www.moe.gov.sg/dsa-sec.</p>
 <p>Applicants who do not have prior experiences may also apply.
 The school
 will access applicants based on the selection criteria, which may include accessing the potential of the applicants.</p>